bmagalhaes/ECO395M-HW2/HW2.md

 Considering the in-sample probability of cancer as a threshold for the fitted values of the proposed model to predict cancer or not, we computed the following confusion matrix.
-This matrix show that, when including age.70plus, postmenounknown and density.4 in the model, the sensitivity increased to 64.86 (24/(13+24)) and the accuracy rate slightly decreased to 84.60% ((811+24)/987).
+This matrix shows that, when including age.70plus, postmenounknown and density.4 in the model, the sensitivity increased to 64.86 (24/(13+24)) and the accuracy rate slightly decreased to 84.60% ((811+24)/987).